IGME-202-2221/project-1-ShadowCK/README.md

     -   Left: A
     -   Right: D
 -   Fire: Left Click / Auto

+### Inspirations

+_The background story is based on Neon Genesis Evangelion, however it's not well thought and is subject to change_

+_The gameplay was inspired by Viking from StarCraft II, a unit which can switch from fighter (air) mode and assault (ground) mode._
+- Since we're going to make a shmup game, why not combine the conventional side scrollers of an aircraft and of a gunner?

 ### Enemy Design
 [!]
 A short description of each enemy type must be documented in your README file.